 Recovery from alcohol addiction is a complicated and lifelong process.
 Even after someone has stopped using alcohol for some time, they may still experience intense urges to drink — and these urges are often linked to triggers.
 Triggers develop because the brain forms connections between alcohol use and certain activities, emotions, or routines.
 When exposed to these catalysts, it can become particularly difficult for someone to resist a relapse.

 To stay resolute in your sobriety, it’s important to first understand what might cause you to relapse and then create a plan on how to cope with or avoid these triggers altogether.
-Keep reading, and if you’re looking for an addiction therapist in Los Angeles, Blair Wellness Group can help.
+Keep reading, and if you’re looking for an addiction psychologist in Los Angeles, Blair Wellness Group can help.

 Types of Triggers